 Anyone involved in designing information collections or communicating them to others, for example in contracting documents, needs to help ensure that people all the way along the chain, including those dealing directly with service users, have a good understanding of the ‘what and why’ as outlined in this Guideline.
 Failure to do so may undermine people’s responsibilities, which often flow from legal duties that agencies have to service users.
 If those dealing directly with service users don’t have a good understanding of why information is being collected, they may not be able to prepare their privacy statements, explain matters proactively or answer questions that service users put to them.

 At the same time, those involved with collecting personal information from service users and, where relevant, those being asked to share it with other agencies, need to feel able to ask ‘why’, safely and confidently, and without fear of negative consequences.
 People involved in the ‘chain’ of collecting, using and sharing information have a right to be given a good answer, and it should be assumed that at some point a service user will ask the same question.

 Remember that ensuring that service users are aware can help an agency meet its accuracy obligation

-Agencies have a responsibility under the Privacy Act's IPP8 (Accuracy, etc, of personal information to be checked before use) to take reasonable steps, before using personal information, to ensure in relation to the purpose of use that the information is accurate, up to date, complete, relevant, and not misleading.
+Agencies have a responsibility under the Privacy Act's IPP8 (Accuracy, etc, of personal information to be checked before use or disclosure) to take reasonable steps, before using or disclosing personal information, to ensure that the information is accurate, up to date, complete, relevant, and not misleading.

 Helping service users to have a good understanding of what’s being collected and the purpose(s) of collection, while providing them proactively with means to access and request correction of their information (or to correct it themselves), can help agencies meet their own obligations under IPP8, in that service users may be more likely to request corrections of their personal information (or, if possible, update it themselves) if they think it’s inaccurate or incomplete.